-Measures 1-14 focus on CDC-Endorsed Data Elements related to Patient Demographics.
+Measures 1-14 focus on CDC-endorsed data elements related to patient demographics.
 The tests intentionally submit missing, invalid, or conflicting data to the IIS.
-The IIS is expected to identify the data quality issue via the ACK message and/or not propagate the data quality error in the RSP.
+The IIS is expected to identify the data-quality issue via the ACK message and/or not propagate the data-quality error in the RSP.

-&lt;sup>2 The denominator for M&I participation decreased from 62 to 61 in Q2 2022, due to San Diego IIS merge with CA's state registry.
+2 The denominator for M&I participation decreased from 62 to 61 in Q2 2022 due to San Diego IIS's merge with California's state registry.

-&lt;sup>3 Includes all 50 states, American Samoa, the Commonwealth of the Northern Mariana Islands, the District of Columbia, the Federated States of Micronesia, Guam, New York City, Philadelphia, Puerto Rico, the Republic of the Marshall Islands, the Republic of Palau, and the Virgin Islands.
+3 Includes all 50 states, American Samoa, the Commonwealth of the Northern Mariana Islands, the District of Columbia, the Federated States of Micronesia, Guam, New York City, Philadelphia, Puerto Rico, the Republic of the Marshall Islands, the Republic of Palau, and the Virgin Islands.

-\ M1, M2, M3, etc. denote the measure number reflected in the Data Quality: Incoming/Ongoing Measures section above.
+M1, M2, M3, etc. denote the measure number reflected in the Data Quality: Incoming/Ongoing Measures section above.

-The following high-level observations related to the to the patient demographic data elements where less than 80% met the measure provide additional context for reading and interpreting the aggregate results graph:
+The following high-level observations related to the patient demographic data elements where less than 80% met the measure provide additional context for reading and interpreting the aggregate results graph:

-• Multiple Birth Indicator & Birth Order: Most of the IIS who did not meet the measure neglected to detect when these two data elements were conflicting (e.g., Not a multiple birth with a birth order of 2) or defaulted the patient to values against MIROW business rules.
+Multiple birth indicator and birth order: Most of the IIS that did not meet the measure neglected to detect when these two data elements were conflicting (e.g., not a multiple birth with a birth order of two) or defaulted the patient to values against Modeling of Immunization Registry Operations Workgroup (MIROW) business rules.